soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-Director-DestinyActivityGraphDisplayObjectiveDefinition.md

 ## Properties
 Name | Type | Description
 ---- | ---- | -----------
-id | integer:uint32 | $NOTE $amola 2017-01-19 This field is apparently something that CUI uses to manually wire up objectivesto display info.
+id | integer:uint32 | $NOTE $amola 2017-01-19 This field is apparently something that CUI uses to manually wire up objectives to display info.
 I am unsure how it works. objectiveHash | [[Destiny.Definitions.DestinyObjectiveDefinition|Destiny-Definitions-DestinyObjectiveDefinition]]:integer:uint32 | The objective being shown on the map.

 ## Example